rageSpin/DuoXPy/README.md

   8. Use `JWT_TOKEN` and paste your JWT Token from Steps 3
   9. Go to your forked repository 🍴 and go to the Actions tab and press `I understand my workflows, go ahead and enable them`

-### If you want to farm XP, go to the `Daily lesson` workflows ( located in the Actions tab of the repo ).
+### If you want to farm XP, go to the `Daily lessons` workflows ( located in the Actions tab of the repo ).
 Then, enter the lesson you need to farm ( 1 lesson = 20xp ).
 Usually, if you enter a lot of lessons or if Duolingo cannot handle the request, you will receive an error code or log, and the lesson will be skipped.
 So, think wisely before entering the lesson!

 <p align="left">
   <img src="Img/get_token.png">